Zhengnan-Lai/HackChallenge/README.md

 * Profile screen: user can see their username and profile picture and a list of memes they have created
 * Post screen: user can click in each individual post image and the caption added
 * The user first logs in, then goes to the home screen to view posts.
 If they are interested in a specific category of post, they can search for a tag and see only posts of that tag.
 Then, they can post in the tag.
 They can also navigate to the profile screen to view a list of posts they have and click on them to see more information about the individual post.
-For networking, we use GET requests to get the posts from the backend.
+* For networking, we use GET requests to get the posts from the backend.
 We also use the POST request when adding a new post.
-A list of how your app addresses each of the requirements

 ##  Android:
 * A completed Recycler View with a custom adapter;